FAQ for the book on CyberlawFrequently asked questions (FAQ) for the book Cyberlaw: Law for Digital Spaces and Information Systems by John Bandler

 1.20 I don't know much about law, is this book right for me?

 Yes, absolutely.
-The book does not presume any legal knowledge and walks you through law basics in Part 2: Introduction to Law.
+The book does not presume any legal knowledge and walks you through law basics (see Part 2: Introduction to Law).

 1.21 I know a lot about law [I'm a lawyer/law student] is this book right for me?

 Yes, absolutely.
 You could skim (or skip) the part that introduces law, and the other introductory sections, and focus on the cyberlaw applications.
-Just remember this is not a treatise, but a breezy read.
+Just remember this is not a legal treatise geared for experienced lawyers, but a breezy read.

 1.22 I don't like to read, can I use an AI tool like Chat GPT to read it for me?

-1.23 There is some repetition in the book, how come?
+1.23 There is a little bit of repetition in the book, how come?

 Second, the book is designed to be modular and for a variety of audiences, and realizes that some readers will not read it straight through.

-Thus, there are "preview" sections, "recap" sections, and footnotes or other text so that readers can get acclimatized to important legal concepts little by little, and have them available at each stage.
-Those quick reminders are helpful for many and skippable for others.
+Thus, there are "preview" sections, "recap" sections, and footnotes or other text so that readers can get acclimatized to important legal concepts little by little, and also have them available at each critical stage.
+Those quick reminders are helpful for many, and skimmable or skippable for others.

 1.24 I like how you break things into categories and parts